 What about weight loss?

-You may have come across what is known the "Lemonade Diet".
+You may what's the "Lemonade Diet".
 This diet plan touts lemon to be an effective weight loss agent.
-This diet, which allows consumption of nothing more than lemon juice (mixed with maple syrup and cayenne pepper), claims to help people lose 20 pounds in just a matter of 10 days.
+It allows consumption of nothing more than lemon juice (mixed with maple syrup and cayenne pepper), claims to help people lose 20 pounds in just a matter of 10 days.
 And most people who have actually followed this diet plan have reported rapid weight loss.

 Furthermore, such weight loss diets are likely to backfire.
 This is because, dieters resort to binge eating after undergoing such extremely restrictive diets.
 So when it comes to shedding off those extra pounds, the word is "regular exercise and a healthy diet".